Theratechnologies Inc. (THTX) CEO Paul Lévesque on Q1 2020 Results - Earnings Call Transcript

 Not surprisingly I turned to the pharma industry.
 My first job in pharma was with Upjohn where I stayed for the first six and a half years of my career.
 I then joined Pfizer in 1992, where I spend the next 28 years.
 Interestingly I've been positioned outside of Québec namely the United States, Europe, and Asia for half of those 35 years in the industry.

-My last assignment at Pfizer as Global President of the Rare Disease business unit was particularly exciting challenging and rewarding.
+My last assignment at Pfizer as Global President of the Rare Disease business unit was particularly exciting, challenging and rewarding.
 I've learned a lot including to bring to patients unique therapies in areas of high unmet medical needs.
 This expertise is when I want to put to contribution at Theratechnologies as I foresee great opportunities ahead where the same skill sets and approach will allow us to win in the marketplace.

 Theratechnologies possesses all the key elements of a global pharma with end-to-end capabilities and a promising future.
 It has commercialized assets in areas of unmet medical needs.

-Trogarzo was approved under priority review was designated as breakthrough and features a unique mode of action preventing the HIV virus to enter into the cells.
-Combined to its safety profile, Trogarzo is in a dispensable tool for HCPs to control the viral load in many patients.
+Trogarzo was approved under priority review, was designated as breakthrough, and features a unique mode of action preventing the HIV virus to enter into the cells.
+Combined to its safety profile, Trogarzo is an indispensable tool for HCPs to control the viral load in many patients.
 Furthermore, Trogarzo benefits from widespread reimbursement.

 As for EGRIFTA, it is the only product approved to treat HIV-associated lipodystrophy, a metabolic condition which has serious health consequences.
 The recently launched SV formulation offers a smaller injection volume, comes in a single vial and can be kept at room temperature.
 The table is set I believe for increased demand.

 Now, let's talk about our pipeline for a moment.
 Theratechnologies has a promising pipeline in NASH and an oncology platform, which hold great potential.
 EGRIFTA has been on the market for eight years and its safety profile is well established.
-The thinking is that preventing and decreasing the accumulation of patent deliver can prevent, stop, or reverse the horrible inflammation cascade and health consequences associated to NASH.
+The thinking is that preventing and decreasing the accumulation of fat in the liver can prevent, stop, or reverse the horrible inflammation cascade and health consequences associated to NASH.

 Based on the feedback received from the FDA and EMA, we are currently contemplating different trial designs to maximize the opportunities.
 Last but not least, the animal model related to our oncology platform is also showing great potential, and will be soon ready to enter first-in-human development.